-[ITU-T G.709/Y.1331] provides for multiplexing of 10-Gbit/s signals via ODU2 into ODU3.
+[ITU-T G.709] provides for multiplexing of 10-Gbit/s signals via ODU2 into ODU3.
 This multiplexing hierarchy allows for optimizing fibre capacity by carrying the largest number of bits per wavelength.

-As long as standard bit-rate signals are used in the network, multiplexing to 40 Gbit/s as specified in clause 19 of [ITU-T G.709/Y.1331] is straightforward.
-Multi-service networking is possible: it is not necessary that all 10-Gbit/s ODU2s be transporting the same type of signal.
+As long as standard bit rate signals are used in the network, multiplexing to 40 Gbit/s as specified in clause 19 of [ITU-T G.709] is straightforward.
+Multi-service networking is possible: it is not necessary that all 10 Gbit/s ODU2s be transporting the same type of signal.
 ODU2 signals carrying diverse payloads including STM-64, GFP-F mapped Ethernet, or in turn multiplexing four 2.5-Gbit/s ODU1 signals can be combined in the same 40-Gbit/s wavelength.

-But this multiplexing mechanism relies on ODU2 signals of a standard bit rate $(10'037'273.924 \, \text{kbit/s})$ and timing tolerance $(\pm 20 \, \text{ppm})$.
-This multiplexing mechanism is not specified for non-standard bit rates (e.g., the ODU2e $(10.3995 \, \text{Gbit/s})$ and ODU1e $(10.3558 \, \text{Gbit/s})$ signals described in clauses 7.1 and 7.2, respectively.
-These two non-standard bit-rates cannot be multiplexed with any standard bit-rate signals or with each other.
-The stuff opportunities of the G.709 multiplexing mechanism are also designed based on an assumption of ± 20 -ppm timing tolerance.
+But this multiplexing mechanism relies on ODU2 signals of a standard bit rate (10'037'273.924 kbit/s) and timing tolerance $(\pm 20 \text{ ppm})$ .
+This multiplexing mechanism is not specified for non-standard bit rates (e.g., the ODU2e (10.3995 Gbit/s) and ODU1e (10.3558 Gbit/s) signals described in clauses 7.1 and 7.2, respectively.
+These two non-standard bit rates cannot be multiplexed with any standard bit rate signals or with each other.
+The stuff opportunities of the multiplexing mechanism of [ITU-T G.709] are also designed based on an assumption of $\pm 20$ -ppm timing tolerance.